Draganfly Inc. (DPRO) Bundle

 Initial capital/funding

-Specific details on the initial seed capital from 1998 are not widely publicised, typical for startups of that era.
-Early growth was likely bootstrapped before seeking external investment later.
+Specific details on the initial seed capital from 1998 are not widely publicized, but early growth was largely bootstrapped, meaning the founders funded the company's initial development themselves before seeking later external investment.

 Draganfly Inc. (DPRO) Ownership Structure